Russell McVinney: Politics

-During the 1970 U.S. Senate election, McVinney chastised Father John McLaughlin, a Jesuit priest, for running for the United States Senate without McVinney's permission, saying McLaughlin's candidacy "has caused a great deal of confusion and misunderstanding in this state."
-McLaughlin claimed that he did not require McVinney's permission to run, and that his opponent, John O. Pastore, and McVinney were "lifelong friends."
+During the 1970 U.S. Senate election, McVinney chastised Reverend John McLaughlin, a Jesuit priest, for not getting his permission to run for the United States Senate in Rhode Island.
+McVinney claimed that McLaughlin's candidacy "has caused a great deal of confusion and misunderstanding in this state."
+McLaughlin responded that he did not need McVinney's permission, and that the bishop was influenced by his lifelong friendship with McLaughlin's opponent, Senator John O. Pastore."